anagha-google/techcon23-datalake-lab/README.md

 4. Identify if there are IUCR description mismatches

-5. Identify missing entries in the creimes table
+5. Identify missing entries in the crimes table

 6. Create a crime trend report set with crimes by type, by year